gladmo/leetcode/README.md

-  backup      backup you complete questions to solutions base        clear & replace all question use you specified (backup all unbanked) clear       set questions to default (backup all unbanked) get         get leet question from leetcode-cn.com help        Help about any command info        print leet question info test        test you code and analyse version     Print the version number of leetcode cli
+  backup      backup you complete questions to solutions base        clear & replace all question use you specified (backup all unbanked) clear       set questions to default (backup all unbanked) completion  Generate completion script get         get leetcode question from leetcode-cn.com help        Help about any command info        print leetcode question info solution    题解管理 test        测试本地代码，保存题解 version     Print the version number of leetcode cli

 Flags: